matias/matias/README.md

 ## Hi there 👋

+I'm an Engineering Manager / Software Developer at Google.
+In my spare time, I've been enjoying vibe-coding some hobby projects.
+I've made a few of them (the semi-useful and hopefully not completely embarrasing ones) available here on GitHub.
+Feel free to browse and try things; most are also already hosted somewhere so you can just try them out directly.

 <!--
 **matias/matias** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.